-Many interviewees also commented that they do significant work with judicial education.
-Interviewees discussed this as an important issue from both an ethical perspective and a procedural perspective.
+Many interviewees also commented that they do significant work with judicial education.132 Interviewees discussed this as an important issue from both an ethical perspective and a procedural perspective.

 From an ethical perspective, John Greacen discussed the importance of training judges on how to deal with self-represented parties in the courtroom, and explained that there are widespread misconceptions among adjudicators about how to treat self-represented parties.

-Many adjudicators believe that providing assistance to a self-represented party is showing bias - however, Mr. Greacen commented that the "most lethal posture" a judge could take for a self-represented party is to sit and wait for the party to present information as if they were an attorney.
+Many adjudicators believe that providing assistance to a self-represented party is showing bias - however, Mr. Greacen commented that the "most lethal posture" a judge could take for a selfrepresented party is to sit and wait for the party to present information as if he or she was an attorney.

-From a procedural perspective, Deborah Smith commented that it is important to teach judges how to speak with self-represented parties, and provided a number of details: before the hearing, judges should explain the role of the parties in the room, and provide a roadmap of the hearing.
-Afterwards, it is important for judges to ensure the self-represented party understood the outcome, and judges should explain any next steps that the party must take.
+From a procedural perspective, Deborah Smith commented that it is important to teach judges how to speak with self-represented parties: before the hearing, judges should explain the role of the parties in the room and provide a roadmap of the hearing.
+After the hearing is finished, it is important for judges to ensure the self-represented party understood the outcome, and judges should explain any next steps that the party must take.
 Ms. Smith added that training for both judges and staff should include information on how to deal with specific scenarios, such as dealing with angry litigants or adjudicating cases with one represented litigant and one self-represented party.
-Other interviewees echoed similar sentiments, and stressed the importance of routine, ongoing training.
+Other interviewees echoed similar sentiments,133 and stressed the importance of routine, ongoing training.134